Gustavo Scarpa: Fluminense

-Red Bull Brasil loan
+Loan to Red Bull Brasil

 Scarpa was rarely used during the season, and was loaned to Red Bull Brasil on 22 December 2014.
 He scored his first senior goal for the latter side the following 11 February, netting his team's first in a 3–2 Campeonato Paulista away win against Bragantino; ten days later he added a further goal, scoring in a 2–2 home draw against São Bento.

 Breakthrough

 After featuring regularly, Scarpa returned to Flu in May 2015.
-He started to feature more regularly for the first team, which was managed by Enderson Moreira, often appearing as a left back.
+He started to feature more regularly for the first team, which was managed by Enderson Moreira, often appearing as a left-back.
 He scored his first Série A goal on 9 July, netting the game's only in a home success over Cruzeiro.

 On 28 September 2015, Scarpa renewed his contract until 2019, and finished the year as an undisputed starter.
 A mainstay in Fluminense's starting eleven during the 2016 campaign, he scored eight goals in the year's Brasileirão; highlights included a double in a 2–2 away draw against Internacional.

 Scarpa started the 2017 season with four goals in six appearances, netting consecutive goals against Resende (1–0 home win), Portuguesa-RJ (3–0 away win), Bangu (4–0 home win) and Globo (5–2 away win); the latter came from the halfway line.
 On 25 February, in a 0–0 home draw against Madureira, he was replaced by Richarlison at half-time after suffering an ankle injury; it was later revealed that he would be out for two months.
 In the meantime, he further extended his contract until 2020.

 In 2017, Scarpa went to court to request that his contract with Fluminense be cancelled for delayed payments on Fluminense's part.
 After a protracted, public battle, the court ruled with Scarpa, and his contract with Fluminense was deemed null and void on 11 January 2018.